CodingItWrong/howtojsonapi.com/spring.md

 - Language: Java
 - Spring Boot: (leave as default)
 - Artifact: "opinion-ate"
+- Dependencies:
-- Dependencies: search for "web", then add "Spring Web Starter"
+  - Search for "web", then add "Spring Web Starter"
+  - Search for "lombok", then add "Lombok"

 Click "Generate the project"; this will download a zip file.
 Expand it.